dedis/popstellar/docs/protocol.md

                     "description": "[Base64String] id of a message where the client requests messages that precede the specified message : HashLen(data, signature)", "type": "string",
                     "contentEncoding": "base64",
-                    "$comment": "Note: the string is encoded in Base64" }
+                    "$comment": "Note: the string is encoded in Base64 and it is optional" }
             },